parechayui/TCS/readMe.txt

 3)To the Team Lead/Technical Architect don't go more than 2 levels of folder structure which will make the work bit more complex.

+4) Place the feature/layouts which are repetitive in a common folder so that it can be shared.

+5) Placing the modules/sub modules in the app folder.

 Naming Conventions

 1) The name of the folder should be specific based on it's functionality or feature and it must be lower case.